fstab50/stslib/FAQ.md

 * * *

 <a id="03"></a>
-#### Q: How will **stsAval** generate credentials if the profile name in my local awscli config does not match my actual IAM user in my AWS Account?
+#### Q: How will **stslib** generate credentials if the profile name in my local awscli config does not match my actual IAM user in my AWS Account?

 **A**:  Some basic calls to AWS' sts and iam services do not require MFA even when the Amazon API is protected with MFA.
-At instantiation, **stsAval** maps profile names given to assume roles to IAM users in your account to pinpoint
+At instantiation, **stslib** maps profile names given to assume roles to IAM users in your account to pinpoint
 the real IAM username to be used when assuming roles.

 [Back to the Top](#top)